-Due to population growth, global warming, and climate change, water has become scarce in many countries around the world.
-Water levels have dropped gradually and it has become a serious concern for the government because it leads to illnesses and even death of the citizens.
+Due to population growth, global warming, and climate change, water has become scarce in many countries worldwide.
+Water levels have dropped gradually, and it has become a serious concern for the government because it leads to illnesses and even death of the citizens.

-Modern homes and big companies nowadays dispose various chemical wastes into huge bodies of water which leads to pollution.
-This phenomenon has become a global problem and government spends billions to address it immediately and sustainably.
-The supply of clean water has depleted, thus, an alternative method is harvesting of the rainwater.
+Modern homes and big companies nowadays dispose of various chemical wastes into huge bodies of water which leads to pollution.
+This phenomenon has become a global problem, and the government spends billions to address it immediately and sustainably.
+The supply of clean water has depleted.
+Thus, an alternative method is the harvesting of rainwater.

 Harvesting rainwater is a simple and practical way to deal with the water crisis.
 As people become environment-friendly nowadays, rainwater harvesting is becoming popular.

-It also leads to eco-conservation and smart use of the natural resources.
-The water tables in most urban areas are now falling and many people have become dependent on bottled water which is costly and sustainable.
+It also leads to eco-conservation and smart use of natural resources.
+The water tables in most urban areas are now falling, and many people have become dependent on bottled water which is costly and sustainable.

 Thus, in this article, we will discuss the history of harvesting rainwater, its benefits, and ways to harvest rainwater.
-In the last part, we will also tackle the four methods on how to filter rainwater to make it safe for drinking.
+In the last part, we will also tackle the four methods of filtering rainwater to make it safe for drinking.

 Brief Summary of Harvesting Rainwater

-Although the Earth is covered with three-fourths part of water, only a little part of it is suitable for agriculture or human consumption.
+Although the Earth is covered with three-fourths of water, only a small part is suitable for agriculture or human consumption.

-Harvesting of rainwater started many years ago from the third century BCE in the farming communities of Pakistan, Iran, and Afghanistan to be used for agriculture purposes and other domestic use.
+Harvesting of rainwater started many years ago from the third century BCE in Pakistan, Iran, and Afghanistan to be used for agriculture purposes and other domestic use.
 In ancient Indian communities, they collected rain and stored it in tanks for drinking and farming irrigation.

 Also, the town of Venice depended on rainwater harvesting for centuries.
 The lagoon around Venice is brackish water which is not safe for drinking.
-As such, the ancient citizens of Venice established a system of collecting rainwater which is based on man-made insulated collection wells.
+As such, the ancient citizens of Venice established a system of collecting rainwater based on artificial insulated collection wells.

-Water is filtered down on the specially designed stone flooring, layers of sand, and it is collected at the bottom of the well.
-As years passed by, Venice has conquered territories on the mainland until it started importing clean water by the boat from the local rivers.
-However, they still use the wells and it has become important during war times when access to the mainland is blocked by the enemy.
+Water is filtered down on the specially designed stone flooring, layers of sand, and collected at the bottom of the well.
+As the years passed, Venice conquered territories on the mainland until it started importing clean water by boat from the local rivers.
+However, they still use the wells, and it has become important during war times when access to the mainland is blocked by the enemy.

-Today, climate change has got people conscious of their water supply and they started innovating ways to save water.
-They recycle water that can be used for several of tasks inside the home.
-Some of the structures built are the aqueducts, reservoirs, tanks, and pipes.
+Today, climate change has made people conscious of their water supply, and they started innovating ways to save water.
+They recycle water that can be used for several tasks inside the home.
+Some of the structures built are aqueducts, reservoirs, tanks, and pipes.

 Benefits of Rainwater Harvesting